Tahoe-Sierra Preservation Council, Inc. v. Tahoe Regional Planning Agency

 Tahoe-Sierra Preservation Council, Inc. v.
 Tahoe Regional Planning Agency, 535 U.S. 302 (2002), is one of the United States Supreme Court's more recent interpretations of the Takings Clause of the Fifth and Fourteenth Amendments.

 The case dealt with the question of whether a moratorium on construction of individual homes imposed by the Tahoe Regional Planning Agency fell under the Takings Clause of the United States Constitution and whether the landowners therefore should receive just compensation as required by that clause.
 The Tahoe Regional Planning Agency was represented by future Chief Justice John Roberts.

 Justice John Paul Stevens wrote the opinion of the Court, finding that the moratorium did not constitute a taking.
 It reasoned that there was an inherent difference between the acquisition of property for public use and the regulation of property from private use.
 The majority concluded that the moratorium at issue in this case should be classified as a regulation of property from private use and therefore no compensation was required.

 Facts of the case

 Lake Tahoe Basin falls within both California and Nevada.
 Those two states created the Tahoe Regional Planning Agency (TRPA) to plan the development of the basin.
-Between 1981-1984 the TRPA issued two moratoriums on virtually all residential development within the basin.
+Between 1981 and 1984, the TRPA issued two moratoriums on virtually all residential development within the basin.
 The first moratorium lasted roughly 24 months and the second lasted about 8 months until the TRPA had adopted its comprehensive land-use plan.
 The plaintiffs in the case were a group of persons who owned individual home sites within the jurisdiction of the TRPA and were therefore subject to the moratoria.
 The plaintiffs were challenging the law on the grounds that by denying the use of their land, the moratoria issued by the TRPA were in fact takings as described by the Takings Clause of the US Constitution in the Fifth and Fourteenth Amendments and that therefore they should receive just compensation.